TechLabs-Berlin/wt21-pet-match/README.md

-## Requirements

-First of all, make sure you have all prerequisites installed before you start with the setup:

-- axios
-- bcrypt
-- cookieParser
-- code editor (we used Visual Studio Code)
-- cors
-- express
-- mongoose
-- Node.js
-- passport
-- Python (Anaconda packages)
-- React App and Router
-- session
-- Webbrowser

 ## Setup

-To run the code you need to clone the repo in order to have all files downloaded on your computer or server.
+1. Clone the repo in order to have all files downloaded on your computer or server.

 ```
 $ git clone https://github.com/TechLabs-Berlin/wt21-pet-match.git
 ```

-To Install all the NPM packages mentioned in the section "Requirements" you can use following code:

-`$ npm install`

-The website starts on http://localhost:3000 as you can see in the file */wt21-pet-match/frontend/webdev/website/package.json* which is needed to use the backend routes.
+2. Make sure to have all npm packages installed.
+To do this, run `$ npm install` in the `/backend` folder and `$ npm install` in the `/frontend/webdev/website` folder.

+3. Make sure to have a mongoDB database.
+[See below](#create-a-database).

+4. Run the server.
+To run the server, type in the command `$ npm run devStart` in the `/backend` folder.
+5. Run the frontend application.
+To start the frontend application, run `$ npm start` in the `/frontend/webdev/website` folder.
+The application will run at `https://localhost:3000`.